Ummahat Owaina

 Ummahat Owaina (امهات عوينة) is a district in Qatar, located in the municipality of Al Rayyan.

 Nearby settlements include Al Khaldiya to the east and Umm Al Zubar East in Al-Shahaniya Municipality to the north-east.

 Etymology

-"Ummahat" is the plural of "umm", which translates to "mother", and is commonly used as a prefix for geographic features.
-The second word, "owaina", is derived from "ain", which refers to a natural underground spring.
+Ummahat is the plural of umm, which is Arabic for "mother", and is commonly used as a prefix for geographic features.
+The second word, Owaina, is derived from ʿayn, which refers to a natural underground spring.
 This name arose from an important local spring.